 You may want to check with your local Red Cross to see if you can attend a pet CPR class for some practical training.

 In an emergency, first aid is not a substitute for veterinary treatment.
-However, before you are able to get your dog to a veterinarian, knowing how to provide emergency dog care to your pet can be of great help.
+However, before you are able to get your dog to a vet, knowing how to provide emergency dog care to your pet in these situations can be of great help:

-Before giving your dog any first aid for bites and stings, find out if possible the culprit that has bitten or stung your dog to ensure that she is being treated in the most appropriate way.
+Before treating your dog for bites and stings, find out if possible the culprit that has bitten or stung your dog to ensure that she is being treated in the most appropriate way.
 For example, if your dog has been stung by a bee or wasp, a good treatment is to put a slice of freshly cut onion on the affected area.

-If the culprit is unknown, try to administer treatment to minimize the pain, swelling, and possible infection that may arise from the bite or sting.
+If the culprit is unknown, try to treat your dog to minimize the pain, swelling, and possible infection that may arise from the bite or sting.
 However, if your dog has a serious reaction to the bite or sting (e.g. intense swelling especially on the face, or difficulty in breathing), then please get her to a vet immediately.

 Herbal and homeopathic remedies are effective in alleviating pain and swelling caused by insect bites and bee stings.
 Antimicrobial herbs can also be used to prevent infection.